slowernews/wisdom-tldr/README.md

 set boundaries
 Practice doing without things you think you need.
 -->

-Cancel your pity party.
-No one is coming to save you.<br>
-Pull yourself together and take total ownership for everything in your life.

 <a id="on-trust-and-integrity"></a>Keep your integrity: it's the only way to be respected and build a reputation.